 Adding photos to our Markdown editor

 Our Markdown editor is a simplified writing experience that makes crafting formatted text a breeze and ensures text will look great on all devices.
-We utilize our Markdown editor when sending blast emails, when creating news articles, and when writing event notes, among other places, and it looks like the picture below.
+We utilize our Markdown editor when sending blast emails, creating news articles, and writing event notes, among other places.
+We've provided an example of what it looks like below:

-4. Next, paste the Markdown code you copied into the editor.
+7. Paste the Markdown code you copied from the Imgur site.

 8. Continue to enter additional images or text.

 9. When finished, click "Publish", "Send", "Save", or "Create" (depending on the page or feature) and your image should now appear.

 All done!
 That's all you need to do to add a photo to the Markdown editor.
 You can also use the preview icon (shown below) to make sure everything looks like you want it to.

 Please note that it's critical that you use the correct syntax when adding a photo.
 As shown in the screenshot above, it's an exclamation point, an opening square bracket, some text, a closing square bracket, an opening parenthesis, your image's URL, and finally a closing parenthesis.
 Every character must be present in that order, with no spaces or additional characters.